rohansen856/elk-stack-monitoring/README.md

 ### For End Users
 1. Open the frontend at http://localhost:3000
-2. Register a new account or login
+2. Register a new account with username, email, and password
-3. Explore the security dashboard for real-time threats
+3. Login and explore the modern dashboard interface
-4. Use the todo system for task management
+4. Use the todo system with priority levels and due dates
+5. Manage tasks with filtering, search, and organization features
-5. View analytics for security insights
+6. View analytics for security insights

 ### For Security Teams
 1. Access Kibana at http://localhost:5601